Generic Name: clindamycin (KLIN-da-MYE-sin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Clindamycin cream may be harmful if swallowed.Proper storage of clindamycin cream:

-Store clindamycin cream between 68 and 77 degrees F (20 and 25 degrees C).
-Avoid temperatures above 86 degrees F (30 degrees C).
+Store clindamycin cream at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Protect from freezing.
-Do not use clindamycin cream past the expiration date on the package.
 Keep clindamycin cream out of the reach of children and away from pets.

 - If you have any questions about clindamycin cream, please talk with your doctor, pharmacist, or other health care provider.